 What is an Open-Mic?
 How does it work?

-Open mic is a useful tool for local venues to utilize in pursuit of core ideals such as helping to expand the music/art scene, creating new regulars to one’s establishment /place of business, and to facilitate culture building within such a place.
-Such events encourage musicians and spoken word artists to converge regularly, to share a stage – along with their performance art.
-Frequenting such events creates a productive creative outlet for these artists, opens up one up to new ideas, encourages productive collaboration among creative types, and lets folks connect to other like minded people.
+Open mic is an event which encourages musicians and spoken word artists to converge to share a creative space, and their performance art.
+Such events create a productive outlet for these artists, opens up one up to new ideas, encourages productive collaboration among creative types, and lets folks connect to other like minded people.
 Oftentimes artists collaborate on potential new sounds/ideas with others who happen to be at the same event(s).